allista/ThrottleControlledAvionics/README.md

 * For safety reasons the Vertical and Horizontal speed controls are disabled in orbit, but not on suborbital trajectories, so be carefull.
 * If your ship wobbles and oscillates with TCA and SAS enabled, rebuild it with more struts, or decrease appropriate Steering Gains.
 * Thrust of jets and turbofan engines changes very slowly.
-This makes using them as attitude controllers impractical.
-Don't use them with TCA.
+Thus using them as attitude controllers is impractical.
+If you want to use them, switch them to Manual Control mode.
 * Solid boosters have constant thrust and thus cannot be controlled by TCA.

-##Future Plans:

-* **Priority:**
-* Ideas:
-    * Autotuning for MechJeb2
-* Legacy:
-    * Automatically match speed with target
-    * Translations with non RCS-enabled engines
+But they are still accounted for, if present.

 ##Acknowledgments: